General information on cycling in the Netherlands

 › You are expected to keep your bicycle in good condition.
 However, a fancy bicycle will definitely increase the possibility of theft.

-› Do not cycle in busy areas such as stations, squares etc.
+› Do not cycle in busy areas such as stations or squares.

-› Watch out your wheels not to get stuck in tram rails.
+› Watch out for tram rails, don't let your wheels get caught!

 › If your bicycle gets stolen, police will probable do nothing about it.
-Around 5% of all bicycles in the Netherlands are reported stolen every year!
+Around 5 per cent of all bicycles in the Netherlands are reported stolen every year!

 › Petty crime in the Netherlands is based on bike theft.
 Ride it or lock it:

-- with both an ordinary and a u-shaped lock (factory-installed lock that passes through the rear spokes).
+- with both an ordinary and a u-shaped lock (slot, a factory-installed lock that passes through the rear spokes).

-- always to something immovable and solid (tree, fence, pole etc.).
+- always attach your bike to something immovable and solid such as a tree, fence or pole.

-- if possible to a bike stand or at a bicycle parking lot.
+- if possible lock your bike in a bike stand or at a bicycle parking lot.

 › Multiple riders on one bike is not an unusual phenomenon.